MarieBichette/XVOF/README.md

 ## Installation
 - Download the GitHub XVOF repository
+- Install pyenv with a python version > 3.7 (follow instructions in https://github.com/pyenv/pyenv#installation)
+This will enable to modify the python of pyenv instead of the system python
+- Install cmake and swig :

+    apt-get install cmake

+    apt-get install swig

+- To activate python of pyenv : from XVOF repository type pyenv local 3.8.0     (or any version > 3.7.0)
-- To install the lib C for equation of state computation : from XVOF repository type : ***pip install -e .***
+- To install the XVOF code and dependencies : from XVOF repository type : ***pip install -e .***
+This will also install the lib C for equation of state computation.

 ## Test case creation
 Each case is composed of :